RobersonLab/RobersonLab.github.io/index.md

 ---
-title: Home
+title: Research
 layout: main
-description: Main lab website page
+description: Homepage for the Eli Roberson lab.
+We use genetics and high-throughput technologies to dissect the causes and potential treatments of human autoimmune  and inflammatory diseases.
 ---

 <div id="maintext">
 <blockquote>
 <p><em>
-Our lab is interested in characterizing the genetics underlying human disease risk using sporadic cases, extreme phenotypes and familial disease clusters.
-We assess the effect of such variation using a combination of genetics, molecular biology, statistics and bioinformatics.
-We also explore the molecular basis of human disease with high-throughput technologies, such as RNA-Seq, to empower personalized treatment of molecularly defined subsets.
-Our main interests are inflammatory and autoimmune diseases.
+Our lab is primarily focused on the genetics and genomics of inflammatory and autoimmune disease.
+Our lab is interested in characterizing the genetics underlying human disease risk using sporadic cases, extreme phenotypes, and familial disease clusters.
+We assess the effect of genetic variation using a combination of genetics, molecular biology, statistics, and bioinformatics.
+We use high-throughput technologies, such as RNA-Seq, to discover the molecular determinants of inflammatory disease risk and progression.
 </em></p>
 </blockquote>